-Located at the western edge of Seattle’s International District at 410 Fifth Avenue South, Gorilla Gardens uniquely featured two different rooms for bands to play in: Gorilla Gardens and the Omni Room.
+Located at the western edge of Seattle’s Chinatown-International District at 410 Fifth Avenue South, Gorilla Gardens uniquely featured two different rooms for bands to play in: Gorilla Gardens and the Omni Room.
 The venue’s official name was Rock Theater, but it quickly became known as Gorilla Gardens by its regular clientele.

 What now qualifies Gorilla Gardens as the ultimate birthplace of grunge is the character of that clientele: a mixture of hardcore punk rockers and suburban heavy metal fans — still a potentially volatile combination at the time of the venue’s debut.
 It’s easy these days for underground rock music fans to forget that, prior to the mid-1980s, the American hardcore punk and heavy metal scenes were often hostile towards each other — especially in Seattle, where punk and metal youth often engaged in fights on school grounds and at parties to express that mutual hostility.

 The opening of Gorilla Gardens changed that situation positively by offering two separate shows in the same venue at the same time.
 As a result, punk and metal acts often played there on the same nights, thus leading to the softening of relations between the two subcultures.
 Each night’s cover charge paid for admission to both shows — a crucial factor in the creation of the musical miscegenation that would commence in Seattle at the height of the venue’s local popularity.
 Art Chantry, the Seattle-born graphic designer best known as the former art director of The Rocket, Seattle’s reigning music magazine circa 1984, has explained the situation like so: